onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

-The requirements and guidelines defined herein are intended to facilitate industry discussion, participation alignment and evolution toward comprehensive and actionable VNF/PNF best practices.
+The requirements and guidelines defined herein are intended to facilitate industry discussion, participation alignment and evolution toward comprehensive and actionable VNF or PNF best practices.
 Integration costs are a significant impediment to the development and deployment of new services.
-We envision developing open source industry processes and best practices leading eventually to VNF/PNF standards supporting commercial acquisition of VNFs/PNFs with minimal integration costs.
+We envision developing open source industry processes and best practices leading eventually to VNF or PNF standards supporting commercial acquisition of VNFs or PNFs with minimal integration costs.
 Traditional PNFs have all been unique like snowflakes and required expensive custom integration, whereas VNF products and services should be designed for easier integration just like Lego\ :sup:`TM` blocks.
 For example, by